 Extreme Cold Warning

 - Pets, pipes, and people: Bring pets in, drip faucets to prevent pipe bursts, and check on older neighbors.
-Hypothermia in older adults can develop quietly indoors when heating fails.
+Hypothermia in older adults can develop unnoticed indoors when heating fails.
+If a home has lost heat, warming centers, utility-bill help, and free heater repair are there for this.

 - Recognize hypothermia and frostbite.
 Hypothermia: shivering (early), confusion, drowsiness, slurred speech.
 Frostbite: numbness, white or grayish skin, hard or waxy texture.
 Warm gradually in lukewarm water, not direct heat; do not rub frostbitten skin.
 Severe hypothermia (no shivering, altered consciousness) is a 911 call.